A business plan isn’t worth the hassle … right?

 Forces you to think about the future

 Most of us get caught up in the here and now, doing the daily competing tasks, working IN the business rather than ON it.
-Developing a business plan can help you rise above this, take the helicopter view and objectively review your business.
+Developing a Business Plan can help you rise above this, take the helicopter view and objectively review your business.
+It also ensures you are getting clear on the future of the business, one of the hardest thing to define.

-As an example, as part of the business plan development process, when many of our clients spend the time reviewing what their customers really want, versus what is being provided, these business owners/managers realise they could achieve better outcomes with less work, if they just changed direction, even slightly.
+There is always a struggle between everything that needs to get done, balanced against the time and resources we have available.
+A business planning process can help focus where we spend our resources.
+As an example, when many of our clients spend the time reviewing what their customers really want, versus what is being provided, these business owners/managers realise they could achieve better outcomes with less work, if they just changed direction, even slightly.

 Gets everyone on the same page

-A business plan requires input from all key decision makers in the business.
+A Business Plan requires input from all key decision makers in the business.
 This applies whether there are 2 of you or 10 of you.
 It covers all areas, including goals for the future, production issues, financial management, personnel issues, risk and so on.
 Everyone must be on board with the plans, and headed in the same direction, to make sure the ultimate plan comes off.
 The real power is in writing the words down, and ensuring everybody agrees on what has been written.
+This process has proven effective time and time again, in getting everyone in the business on the same page.

 How and when to get started?